 The following table sets out the name and municipality of residence of each of the directors and executive officers of the Corporation, their positions held in the Corporation, their principal occupation at present and during the preceding five years, and the number of common shares of the Corporation which that person has advised are beneficially owned by him or her, directly or indirectly, or over which control or direction is exercised, as of the date of this AIF.
 Each of these directors has been nominated for election at the Corporation's annual meeting.
 If elected, they will serve until the next annual meeting, their resignation or until their successors are elected or appointed in accordance with the Business Corporations Act (Alberta) and the by-laws of the Corporation.

-Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Marcel Bourassa Laval, Quebec President, Chief Executive Officer and a director of the Corporation since January 2002.
+Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Marcel Bourassa Georgetown, Ontario President, Chief Executive Officer and a director of the Corporation since January 2002.
 President of the Corporation's wholly-owned subsidiaries.
-11,218,200 (1) (47.1%) Jean-Marie Bourassa Montreal, Quebec Chief Financial Officer and director of the Corporation since January 2002.
+11,593,200 (1) (39.1%) Jean-Marie Bourassa Montreal, Quebec Chief Financial Officer and director of the Corporation since January 2002.
 President and director of Bourassa Boyer Inc. , Chartered Professional Accountant firm, since 1980.
-2,810,500 (2) (11.8%) Robert Berthiaume Montreal, Quebec Professional engineer with Savaria Concord since 1991.
+3,310,500 (2) (11.2%) Robert Berthiaume Montreal, Quebec Professional engineer with Savaria Concord since 1991.
 Director of the Corporation since January 2002.
 34,500 (0.1%) Peter Drutz (3) Richmond Hill, Ontario President of Kankare Home Services Inc. (dba Comfort Keepers) since August 2004.
 Director of the Corporation since 1999.
-117,766 (0.5%) Jean-Louis Chapdelaine Pointe-Claire, Quebec President of Saraguay Investment Inc. since 1975.
+135,766 (0.5%) Jean-Louis Chapdelaine Pointe-Claire, Quebec President of Saraguay Investment Inc. since 1975.
 Director of the Corporation since June 2005.
-95,000 (0.4%)

-Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Alain Tremblay (3) Vice-President Finance and 35,550 Laval, Quebec Operations of Gestion Benoît Dumoulin inc. since 2013.
-Vice- President Finance and Operations of Habitations Raymond Allard inc. from 2012 to 2013.
+120,000 (0.4%) Sylvain Dumoulin (3) L'Île-Bizard, Quebec Real estate and construction consultant since 2005.
+Director of the Corporation since September 2010.
+50,000 (0.2%) Alain Tremblay (3) Laval, Quebec Vice-President Finance and Operations of Gestion Benoît Dumoulin inc. since 2013.
+Vice-President Finance and Operations of Habitations Raymond Allard inc. from 2012 to 2013.
 Vice-President Control and Administration of Gouverneur Hotels from 2009 to 2012.
-Vice-President Finance of Grilli Property Group inc. from 2002 to 2009.
 Director of the Corporation since September 2011.
-(0.2%) Sylvain Dumoulin (3) Real estate and construction 25,000 L'Île-Bizard, Quebec consultant since 2005.
-Director of the Corporation since September 2010.
-(0.1%)
+35,550 (0.1%)

-(1) Of the 11,218,200 common shares indicated, 10,700,000 are held indirectly through Les Élevateurs Savaria Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., both of which are controlled by Marcel Bourassa and his children and 125,900 are held personally by Marcel Bourassa.
+Of the 11,593,200 common shares indicated, 10,700,000 are held indirectly through Les Élévateurs Savaria Inc., 500,000 held indirectly through 9264-4582 Quebec Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., all three of which are controlled by Marcel Bourassa and his children and 900 are held personally by Marcel Bourassa.

-(2) Of the 2,810,500 indicated, 2,675,000 are held indirectly through Les Elevateurs Savaria Inc. and 135,500 are held personally by Jean-Marie Bourassa.

-(3) Members of the Corporation's Audit Committee.
+- Of the 3,310,500 indicated, 2,675,000 are held indirectly through Les Élévateurs Savaria Inc., 500,000 held indirectly through 9264-4582 Quebec Inc. and 135,500 are held personally by Jean-Marie Bourassa. - (3) Members of the Corporation's Audit Committee.
 Mr. Dumoulin is Chairman of the Audit Committee.

-The directors and officers of the Corporation, as a group, beneficially own or control, directly or indirectly, 14,336,516 or 60.2% of the issued and outstanding common shares.
+The directors and officers of the Corporation, as a group, beneficially own or control, directly or indirectly, 15,279,516 or 51.5% of the issued and outstanding common shares.